-- Standardized plans can be identified in a MAPI response by the "design_type" field.
-A value of DESIGN1, DESIGN2, DESIGN3, DESIGN4, or DESIGN5 indicates a standardized plan.
-A value of "NOT_APPLICABLE" indicates a non-standard plan. - Standardized plans can be identified in the Plan Attributes PUF by the "DesignType" field.
+• Standardized plans can be identified in the Plan Attributes PUF by the "DesignType" field.
 A value of "Design Type 1", "Design Type 2", or "Design Type 3" indicates a standardized plan.
 A value of "Not Applicable" indicates a non-standard plan.